geoserver/geoserver-history/doc/user/source/webadmin/intro.rst

 Welcome page
 ------------

-The welcome page contains lots of information at a glance, in the form of the health bars on the left side of the page.
+The Welcome page contains lots of information at a glance, in the form of the health bars on the left side of the page.
 These colored bars will show graphically any misconfigurations of the WFS, WMS, and WCS aspects of GeoServer (if applicable).

-.. note:: Description of what the bar colors mean
+.. warning:: Add description of what the bar colors mean

 The welcome page contains many links for through various areas of the GeoServer configuration.
 There are also externals links to the GeoServer homepage at http://geoserver.org .